EXPLANATION OF NEW OPTION FACTOR TABLES

 1. Mortality Tables

-Mortality was updated from a 1971 table to a 2000 table with 15/25 years of further projection, so there are 44+ years of mortality improvements built in.
-This means that the member is expected to receive benefits for a longer period of time before they die and the annuitant's benefits start.
+Mortality was updated from a RP-2000 table with projection, to the most recent RP-2014 (White Collar) table with projection to 2020.
+The recognition of improved mortality of members means retirees are expected to receive benefits for a longer period of time before they die and the annuitant's benefits start.
 While the annuitant will live longer, as the benefits will be paid to the annuitant further in the future, they have less value in today's dollars, so the member's benefit does not have to be reduced as much to "pay for" the annuitant's benefits.

 2. Interest Rate

-COLA was decreased from 3% to 2.7%.
-Since there is a lower COLA, benefits expected to be paid to the beneficiary many years from now will be lower than they were with the old COLA.
-Since the benefits have less value in today's dollars, the member's benefit does not have to be reduced as much to "pay for" the annuitant's benefits, hence a higher option factor.
+The assumed rate of future COLAs was decreased from 2.70% to 2.25%.
+Since there is a lower rate of COLA, benefits expected to be paid to the beneficiary many years from now will be less than they were with the prior assumed rate of COLAs.
+Since the benefits have less value in today's dollars, the member's benefit does not have to be reduced as much to "pay for" the annuitant's benefits, hence an increased option factor due to the reduction in the assumed rate of future COLAs.

 Return to Retirement Division Home Page